ackma3141/gitpractice/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-* I thank Billie Thompson for providing README.md template for this work.